 ALSO READMan admits murder of Indian-origin woman he met on dating site Latvian charged over Indian-origin woman's murder in UK Solving crime and murder the Scotland Yard way (Column: Bookends) Man convicted of Indian-origin man's murder 18 years ago in UK British Muslim murderer incites violence from jail

+All these leave a log and a trace of activity," he said.
+Stokes said there were plans to develop a digital forensics kit allowing investigators to analyse microchips and download data at the scene, rather than taking multiple devices away.
 In the US, detectives want Amazon to hand over recordings from one of its Echo voice-controlled home entertainment systems.
 Amazon has twice declined requests for data from the device belonging to James Andrew Bates.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)